md-redwan-hossain/nestjs-starter/readme.md

 - Modular architecture adhering to SOLID principles for enhanced scalability and maintainability.

+- Complete Admin functionality with REST endpoints labelled as Stuff.
+Stuff can be three types: SuperAdmin, Admin, Moderator.

 - Postgresql as the primary Database with Drizzle ORM.

 - Structured logging with MongoDB, ensuring comprehensive system behavior analysis.